What is Cross Holding?

 Owning substantial cross holdings in other publicly-traded companies is especially common in Germany and Japan.
 In other countries, such as the United Kingdom, some cross-holding interests are specifically prohibited by law.

-- Cross holdings present potential valuation problems for financial analysts.
+- Cross holdings present potential valuation problems for financial analysts, where double counting of the value of equity can occur.

 - Whether cross holdings are good or bad for companies and the country’s overall economy is strongly debated.